arieradle/cdk-rdpgw-ad-sample/README.md

-# Welcome to your CDK C# project!

-This is a blank project for C# development with CDK.
+# CDK example demonstrating creation of VPC, RDP gateway (bastion), Managed AD and a target windows host.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.